Attend Convocation activities as a first step in becoming a part of the UMass Lowell community.

 Speak with professors to explore Undergraduate Research Opportunities on campus.

-Review your degree progress with your Academic Advisor to make sure you are on track for graduation.
+Review your degree progress with your Academic Adviser to make sure you are on track for graduation.

-Apply for graduation by meeting with your faculty advisor to file your Declaration of Intent to Graduate Form.
+Apply for graduation by meeting with your faculty adviser to file your Declaration of Intent to Graduate Form.

-Maintain communication with your faculty advisor to discuss post-graduation plans.
+Maintain communication with your faculty adviser to discuss post-graduation plans.
 If appropriate, meet with a specialized advisor (pre-med, pre-law) to finalize plans for graduate study.